agourlay/post-on-my-fridge/Readme.md

 ## Technical infos

-The server side is written in java and hosted on google App Engine.
+The server side is written in java and hosted on google App Engine.(googleAppEngine SDK 1.5.2)

-The client side uses a lot of javascript to display and move objects around.
-It uses Jquery and Jquery UI.
+The client side uses a lot of javascript to display and move objects around.Jquery 1.6.3  and Jquery UI 1.8.16

 The position of a post on the fridge is saved in db using ajax requests everytime it changes.

+The content of the fridge is refreshed automatically every 5 minutes.

 ## How to use it